T-Mobile US: Roaming

 T-Mobile has roaming arrangements with a number of national and regional mobile network operators, including AT&T Mobility.

 As of 2008, prepaid customers have almost all of the postpaid domestic roaming privileges and restricted international roaming to Canada and Mexico.

 In 2009, T-Mobile USA began removing AT&T Mobility roaming coverage in many locations across the country, and updated its on-line coverage maps to reflect the smaller coverage area.
 AT&T Mobility roaming remains available in select locations, primarily on smaller carriers that were acquired by AT&T Mobility after long-term roaming contracts were in place between T-Mobile and the smaller carriers, including Centennial Wireless and Edge Wireless.

 On June 29, 2010, the company launched voice service in the Gulf of Mexico on GSM via roaming agreement through Broadpoint.
 T-Mobile USA was scheduled to launch data service in Fall 2010.
 Also in 2010, T-Mobile US became a member of the FreeMove alliance.

 On October 9, 2013, T-Mobile announced Simple Global, a service included with eligible Simple Choice plans.
 This service allows one to roam in over 100 countries with unlimited text and speed-limited data, and make calls at $0.20/minute.
 High-speed data passes will be available for purchase.
 On March 7, 2014, T-Mobile announced this number will be increasing to 122 countries.
-If one is connected to WiFi in one of these countries, and their phone supports WiFi calling, all calls and texts to and from the USA are free, and work the same as if they were on the cellular network.
+If one is connected to WiFi in one of these countries, and their phone supports WiFi calling, all calls and texts to and from the US are free, and work the same as if they were on the cellular network.